English

 • Passively: Without awareness of stool loss

-Exploring the Underlying Causes of Fecal Incontinence
+What are the Causes of Fecal Incontinence?

 Bowel incontinence isn't a standalone disease but a symptom of various underlying factors.
 Some common fecal incontinence causes include: